 Your header is the very first thing a hiring manager will see.
-So when you write a resume, you should pick a resume design with a header that looks professional, matches your cover letter header, and quickly convey your contact information.
+So when you write a resume, you should pick a resume design with a header that looks professional, matches your cover letter header, and quickly conveys your contact information.

 If you aren’t sure where to begin, don’t worry.
 We have examples of various resume headers, and tips to help you format your own.

-Before choosing a resume header, consider the level of formality you need to convey, as well as the layout of your resume.
+Before choosing a resume header, consider the level of formality required for the job you want, as well as the layout of your resume.

 Think about it: is the job you’re applying for professional or casual?
 Does your resume design need to be creative or traditional?

 After you’ve decided what level of formality is appropriate, you have three basic types of resume headers to choose from:

-Here’s an example of a standard, horizontal resume header:
+Here’s an example of a professional horizontal resume header:

 A horizontal header is a safe choice that suits any level of formality.
 It’s basic, readable, and highlights your name.

 If you have over a decade of relevant work experience, your resume may require a second page.
 If it does, repeat your header on both pages.

-This makes your resume look consistent, and even helps the hiring manager remember your name.
+This makes your resume look consistent, and helps the hiring manager remember your name.

 Most resume templates have a horizontal resume header.
 Some resume layouts, however, place the header in a vertical bar along one side of the resume.